What is a Customer Portal? Benefits & Best Practices

 The use of customer service portals has developed rapidly in recent years, and there is a much greater level of interaction.
-Past systems only allowed customers to perform very simple tasks such as accessing documents, but today’s portals allow users to interact directly with a company's customer support processes.
+Past systems only allowed customers to perform very simple tasks such as accessing documents, but today’s portals allow users to interact directly with a company’s customer support processes and streamline interactions.
 Rather than making a call to a customer support specialist, a customer can enter their own requests, track them, and access a knowledge base of past requests and updated documentation.
+These portals provide customers with convenience and autonomy, allowing them to quickly access what they need without heavy reliance on support teams.

 It’s an exciting time for developing these services and in this post, we’ll cover exactly what a customer portal is, how they are typically used, and ways in which your company can benefit from rolling out a customer portal software solution.